Around the Gysin triangle I: Gysin morphism

-is an isomorphism. \end{lm} \begin{proof} Let $\sigma$ be the above morphism.
-As $\sigma$ is compatible with pullback, we can suppose using the Mayer-Vietoris triangle that $P$ and $Q$ are trivializable projective bundles.
+is an isomorphism. \end{lm} \begin{proof} As $\sigma$ is compatible with pullback, we can assume using property \textbf{(MV)} of Proposition \ref{properties_motx} that $P$ and $Q$ are trivializable projective bundles.
 Using the invariance of $\sigma$ under automorphisms of $P$ or $Q$, we can assume that $P$ and $Q$ are trivial projective bundles.
 From the definition of $\sigma$, we are reduced to the case $X=\spec k$.
 Then, $\sigma$ is just the tensor product of the two projective bundle isomorphisms (cf paragraph \ref{proj_bdle_iso}) for $P$ and $Q$. \end{proof}

-The following proposition is the key point in the definition of the Gysin morphism for a projective morphism. \begin{prop} Let $X$ be a smooth scheme, $P/X$ a projective bundle of rank $n$ and $s:X \rightarrow P$ a section of the canonical projection $p$.
+The following proposition is the key point in the definition of the Gysin morphism for a projective morphism. \begin{prop} Let $X$ be a smooth scheme, $p:P \rightarrow X$ be a projective bundle of rank $n$ and $s:X \rightarrow P$ a section of $p$.